btzy/lieuzhenghong.com/root/group_testing.md

    and 498 all-negative pairs;

 In the first case,
-we will use three tests for each of the three positive pairs (one combined + two individual), and 497 tests for the negative pairs, for a total of
+we will use 500 tests for each of the pairs.
+Three of those tests will come out positive and we will use an additional two tests for each of them.
+The total number of tests is
-$497 + 3 * 3 = 506$.
+$500 + 3*2 = 506$.

 In the second,
-we will use three tests for each of the two positive pairs, and 498 tests for the negative pairs, for a total of
+we will again use 500 tests for each of the pairs, and use two additional tests for each of the two positive pairs, for a total of
-$498 + 3 * 2 = 504$.
+$500 + 2*2 = 504$.

 In either case, we've cut the number of tests needed by almost half!
+This method only works because most travelers are negative, and so most pairs will test negative.
+If for example 800 people had the virus then almost all of the pairs would test positive and you would do better just testing everyone individually.

+[^1]: Note that this method doesn't rely on knowing exactly how many people have the virus, only the expected value.
+If you knew that there were EXACTLY three people you could stop once you found three positives.

 ## 2. Can we share tests between even more people?

-If two is good, surely three is better, four even better, and ten EVEN better?
+If two is good, surely three is better, four even better, and ten double-plus-good better?
 We'll group travelers into groups---of ten, say--- and get them all to spit into the cup.
 Leaving aside how gross that is, doing so could save us even more tests if most visitors don't have the virus.
-Assuming we only have three visitors with the virus, there can be at most three positive groups, so doing groups of 10 would mean at most thirty individual tests, for a total of $97 + (3*10) = 127$ tests.
+Assuming we only have three visitors with the virus, there can be at most three positive groups *no matter the group size.*
+Doing groups of 10 would mean at most thirty individual tests, for an upper bound of $100 + (3*10) = 130$ tests.

 But of course, there's an upper bound to how many people you can put in a group.